jdaw1/penrose_tiling/text/c.md

 Run this code only in your compiler&rsquo;s debug mode, as that will block pointer mischief.
 Yes it will execute slower, but execution is a once-off to generate data: pay the slower to gain the full paranoia.

-Also, this code needs to output files and files of output.
+Also, this code needs to output many files.
 Give it write access only to one chosen output directory, and block all read access.

 Yes, I know that this code is not naughty.